RucatJ/Particle-Life/README.md

 # Particle life simulator

-This is a particle life simulator made in python and C (all handled in one .py file for now).
+This is a particle life simulator made in python and C.
+It uses Numpy for maths, PyOpenCL for GPU/CPU kernel and pygame to render.